 For Cuban food, we love two places.
-El Meson de Pepe is in the heart of touristy Key West, serves potent mojitos and excellent Cuban food, at the location closest to Cuba on US soil.
+El Meson de Pepe is in the heart of touristy Key West and serves potent mojitos and excellent Cuban food at the location closest to Cuba on US soil.
 For casual, homestyle, absolutely phenomenal Cuban food, try El Siboney.

 Reasons to visit Key West as a solo traveller

 Where to stay in Key West as a solo traveller

 Key West has some wonderful waterfront hotels but we prefer staying in any of the amazing inns or B&Bs.
 The Marquesa Hotel is one of our favourites.

 With year-round warm temperatures and a range of sights and activities to satisfy any kind of traveller, destinations don’t come much more ideal for a solo trip than the beautiful island of Oahu in Hawaii.
 Whether you like to shop, relax on the beach, take in some history or nature, sample the local foods and culture or pack your Oahu itinerary full of adventure, it has it all.